You know what?

 The Apple Watch can track everything when it comes to fitness, while also offering a lot of other features, especially when paired with an iPhone.

-For iPhone users, this is probably your best bet for tracking fitness activities due to how well Apple devices work when paired together.
+For iPhone users, this is probably your best option to track your progress in fitness activities due to how well Apple devices work when paired together.

 This watch has an 18-hour battery life (which is one of the best for smartwatches), so it can be worn throughout the whole day.

 And sweat won’t be a problem as the series 3 watches are water-resistant up to 100 meters.